-An expanded function of dental assisting techniques with emphasis on four-handed dentistry and utilization of armamentarium for general practice and specialty procedures.
+An expanded study of dental assisting techniques with emphasis on four-handed dentistry and utilization of armamentarium for general practice and specialty procedures.
+A grade of C or better is required to progress.

-'''

-Grade Basis: L

-Credit hours: 3.0

-Lecture hours: 2.0

-Lab hours: 3.0
+Grade Basis: L Credit hours: 3.0 Lecture hours: 2.0 Lab hours: 3.0 Restrictions:

-Restrictions:

-'''